 Insurance and Transportation Defense

 Scott has significant experience defending an array of businesses and trucking companies against personal injury claims.
 He is highly experienced in all phases of litigation, from investigation immediately after a trucking accident, through discovery and trial.
-He is available 24 hours a day to handle the investigation of large scale accidents and ensure that evidence is properly preserved.
+He is available 24 hours a day to oversee the investigation of large-scale accidents and ensure that evidence is properly preserved.

 Statistical Analysis of Judges and Courts

 Only four percent of cases actually go to trial.
 Ninety-six percent of the time, judges make the decisions.
 By applying statistical science to the analysis of available judicial decisions, Scott gives his clients a distinct edge when choosing legal strategies.
 Scott and his clients use this analysis to determine the tendencies of judges – such as how likely they are to grant summary judgment in certain types of cases, what kinds of evidence they find persuasive, and how long they take to render decisions – and put that information to work.